abraunegg/onedrive/docs/client-architecture.md

 New items to upload to OneDrive: 9
 Total New Data to Upload:        49 KB
 ...
-The file we are attemtping to upload as a new file already exists on Microsoft OneDrive: ./1.txt Skipping uploading this item as a new file, will upload as a modified file (online file already exists): ./1.txt The local item is out-of-sync with OneDrive, renaming to preserve existing file and prevent local data loss: ./1.txt -> ./1-onedrive-client-dev.txt
+The file we are attempting to upload as a new file already exists on Microsoft OneDrive: ./1.txt Skipping uploading this item as a new file, will upload as a modified file (online file already exists): ./1.txt The local item is out-of-sync with OneDrive, renaming to preserve existing file and prevent local data loss: ./1.txt -> ./1-onedrive-client-dev.txt
 Uploading new file ./1-onedrive-client-dev.txt ... done.